Victor Amadeus II: Cultural legacy

 Despite his political reforms and his passion for trying to increase the importance of Savoy in Europe, Victor Amadeus left a considerable cultural legacy in the city of his birth.
 In 1697 Victor Amadeus commissioned Le Notre to lay out large gardens at the Palace of Turin where he had previously commissioned the Viennese Daniel Seiter to paint a famous gallery which exists to this day.
 Victor Amadeus subsequently had Seiter knighted.
 He also encouraged musical patronage in Savoy and the court became a centre for various musicians of the period.

 Being crowned King of Sicily in Palermo on 24 December 1713, he returned to Turin in September 1714.
 From Palermo he brought back Filippo Juvarra, an Italian architect who had spent many years in Rome.
 Juvarra was patronised by Victor Amadeus and was the mind behind the remodelling of the Royal Palace of Turin, Palace of Venaria, Palazzina di caccia of Stupinigi as well as building the Basilica of Superga.
-The architect was also responsible for various roads and piazza's in Turin.
+The architect was also responsible for various roads and piazzas in Turin.
 Victor Amadeus' mother also used Juvarra for the famous staircase within the Palazzo Madama where she lived after being banished.

 In 1997 the UNESCO added a group of buildings which were connected to Victor Amadeus and his family to be added to have World Heritage status.
 These buildings including the Royal Palace, the Palazzo Madama, the Palazzina di caccia of Stupinigi and his wife's Villa della Regina were grouped as the Residences of the Royal House of Savoy.